NAV

 Each transaction returns a unique ID ("UUID") which you should store within your database, as you may need it for further transactions.

-Recurring Transactions
+Card-On-File and Recurring Transactions

-For recurring transaction you have to set the withRegister flag on the first transaction.
+For card-on-file or recurring transaction you have to set the withRegister flag on the first transaction.
 By doing this the gateway and the payment provider will accept further payments with reference to the first one.
-For the recurring Debit or Preauthorize call you must set the referenceTransactionId (XML) / referenceUuid (JSON) with the UUID of the first transaction.
-Alternatively to the withRegister flag, you can use the Register transaction type to just register a customer's payment instrument without charging it immediately.

-transactionIndicator Description
+Scenario withRegister transactionIndicator Description Example

 API Call